PVOBrien/reading-notes/class-05.md

 # HTML Images; CSS Color & Text

 Fundamental content of any page, and many properties and their attributes that allow them to look and be properly placed in a composition.
 With a background in photography, the image properties are familiar to me (and that is a comfort to me, with so much new information I'm ingesting right now), and likewise with color.
 For color, I appreciate Adobe's [Color](https://color.adobe.com/create/color-wheel) for me to visualize color themes.
+And look!
+New to me, there is an accessibility tool now included (and I know what that's for now)!

 Text, I understand many of text's properties, but there are so many, and attributes beside.
 I find it best to have our textbook nearby when I get to feeling that my font could be better displaye for one way or another reason.
 That way I can find the correct collection of settings to dial in the look and impact of the type.